catios/cati/doc/usage.md

 # Cati usage
-to learn cati cli usage, read this file.
+to learn cati usage, read this file.

 ## help command
 this command shows help: